espenwaaga/doc/docs/how-to-guides/observability/metrics/push.md

-# How to push metrics
+# Pushing metrics

-This how-to guide shows you how to use pushgateway for jobs which cannot be scraped.
+This how-to guide shows you how to push metrics from your application using the Prometheus Pushgateway.
+This is typically used in NAIS jobs, which by it's nature often is short-lived and cannot effectively be scraped by Prometheus.

 Prometheus has further explanations and examples [here](https://prometheus.io/docs/instrumenting/pushing/)